fbpx

 4 min read

-Google describes how its artificial intelligence (AI) systems interpret human language and deliver appropriate search results.
+Google elucidates how its artificial intelligence (AI) systems decode human language and deliver pertinent search results.

-Over the years, Google has built hundreds of algorithms, such as their early spelling system, to aid in the delivery of relevant search results.
-Their legacy algorithms and systems aren’t simply discarded when they develop new AI systems.
-In fact, Search relies on hundreds of algorithms and machine learning models, and it can only develop when both old and new systems can work together effectively.
-Each algorithm and model has a specific purpose, and they activate at different times and in different ways to assist deliver the most useful outcomes.
-Some of the more advanced systems have a greater impact than others.
-Let’s take a closer look at some of the most popular AI systems in use today in Search, and what they do.
+Over time, Google has developed many algorithms, including its early spelling system, to enhance the delivery of pertinent search results.
+Interestingly, they keep their legacy algorithms and systems when introducing new AI systems.
+Instead, Google Search relies on a synergy of many algorithms and machine learning models, and its effectiveness hinges on the harmonious collaboration between old and new systems.
+Each algorithm and model serves a specific purpose and activates at distinct times and in unique ways to facilitate the delivery of the most valuable outcomes.
+Some of these advanced systems have a more pronounced impact than others.
+Let’s explore some of the prevalent AI systems currently employed in Search and explore their functions.

-Pandu Nayak, Google’s Vice President of Search, explains how these AI models function in simple words in a recent article.
+In a recent article, Pandu Nayak, Google’s Vice President of Search, simplifies the functioning of these AI models in plain language.

 The following AI models, which play a crucial role in how Google provides search results, are decoded by Nayak: